What Was a Section 21 Notice?

 Until 1 May 2026 (Renters Rights Act 2025), Section 21 may still be used in England if all preconditions are met.
 After that date, new no-fault notices are abolished, use Section 8 grounds and seek legal advice.

-What invalidates a Section 21 notice most often?
+What blocks a Section 8 possession claim most often?

-Common failures include lapsed Gas Safety, missing EICR or EPC provision, deposit not protected or Prescribed Information not served, and wrong Form 6A or notice period.
+Common failures include lapsed Gas Safety, missing EICR or EPC provision, and deposit not protected or Prescribed Information not served — each now blocks most Section 8 grounds (Section 21 was abolished on 1 May 2026; Grounds 7A and 14 are not blocked).

 How much notice must a Section 21 give the tenant?